hmcts/azure-platform-terraform/migrate-appgateway.md

 - [`Example PR`](https://github.com/hmcts/hub-panorama-terraform/pull/171/files) on cleanup of Panorama for old AppGw's
 - login to the panorama portal while on VPN on both [`UK South`](https://panorama-prod-uks-0.platform.hmcts.net/) and [`UK West`](https://panorama-prod-ukw-0.platform.hmcts.net/)
   - In the top right hand corner, click on the Commit button, you will need to commit and push to the the devices.
 You can watch a more in depth guide on how to do this [`here in the KT session video`](https://cjscommonplatform.sharepoint.com/:v:/s/DTSPlatformOperationsTeam/EZxMJk7wOipBnXZX0YfKiTsBew4Niw-5EcaiqwvSXVp1Dw?e=zxWbI0)
+- Further information on the panoramas can be found in the [`hub-panorama-terraform repo additonal materials section`](https://github.com/hmcts/hub-panorama-terraform#additional-materials)

 See [Example PR](https://github.com/hmcts/rdo-terraform-hub-dmz/pull/553)